ioccc-src/winner/1992/lush/README.md

-Worst Abuse of the C Preprocessor:
+# Worst Abuse of the C Preprocessor:

 	Ed Luke
 	Mississippi State University
 	P.O.
 Box 6176
 	Mississippi State, MS 39762, USA

-Judges' comments:

-    To setup:
+## To build:

-	make lush
+        make all

-    Try:
+### To run

-	make lush.again 2>&1 | lush		(sh or ksh users)
+	make lush.again 2>&1 | ./lush

-    or:
-	make lush.again |& lush			(csh users)
+	NOTE: This entry requires a non-standard K&R C compiler to compile.

+## Judges' comments

     The program uses error messages issued by the C Proproessor to generate its message to the world.
 One program's error is another program's data!

-Selected notes from the author:
+## Author's comments

     This program is yet another "Hello World." program with a twist.
 The string Hello World has been encoded in the error messages the compiler